Preparation of Horizon Scripts

 ControlUp has the ability to monitor and manage VMware Horizon.
-ControlUp created a number of Powershell scripts that you can either run manually from the Console or automatically from a Task Scheduler.
-Before you can use the Horizon sync scripts, some prerequisites must be met.
-This article guides you through the environment preparation process to use our Horizon sync scripts.
+ControlUp has created a number of Powershell scripts that can run either manually or automatically.
+However, some preliminary steps must be taken prior to using these scripts.
+This article guides you through the environment preparation process to use our Horizon scripts.

-To use script-based actions (SBA’s) for VMware Horizon certain elements must be in place.
+To use Script Based Actions (SBA’s) for VMware Horizon certain elements must be in place.
 Every Horizon-based SBA user needs a credential file created on the system in use.
-This includes the monitor if it is used for automated actions.
+This includes the monitor if used for automated actions.

 Creating a Credentials File

-To create a credentials file the SBA called ‘Create credentials for Horizon scripts’ must be invoked.
+To create a credentials file the SBA called ‘Create credentials for Horizon View scripts’ must be invoked.

 To create a credentials file:

-- Right-click the machine that you want to create the credentials on and click Script Actions > More… > Create credentials for Horizon scripts select the correct SBA, and the > Create credentials for Horizon scripts popup appears.
+- Right-click the machine that you want to create the credentials on and click Script Actions >More… >Create credentials for Horizon View scripts select the correct SBA, and the > Create credentials for Horizon View scripts popup appears.

 - From the Credentials section, enter/select the user to be granted to run the scripts.